hermanboock/hermanboock.github.io/README.md

 ## Outside the screen

-Running and parkrun 🏃 · cycling 🚴 · wrenching on a 1966 Karmann Ghia and a 1982 Suzuki in the garage 🔧 · painting Warhammer models 🎨 · building [The Math Square](https://hermanboock.github.io).
-Golden retriever named Lokkies keeps me company through all of it.
+Running 🏃 · cycling 🚴 · wrenching on a 1966 VW and a 1982 Suzuki 🔧 · painting Warhammer models 🎨 · building [The Math Square](https://hermanboock.github.io) while our golden retriever keeps me on my toes.

 ---